eoinnoble/highway-code-diff/pages/annex-8-safety-code-for-new-drivers.md

 * Make sure everyone in the car is wearing a seat belt throughout the journey.
 * Keep your speed down - many serious collisions happen because the driver loses control, particularly on bends.
 * Most new drivers have no experience of driving high-powered or sporty cars.
 Unless you have learnt to drive in such a vehicle you need to get plenty of experience driving on your own before driving a more powerful car.
 * Driving while uninsured is an offence.
-See [Annex 3](/pages/annex-3-motor-vehicle-documentation-and-learner-driver-requirements.md) for information on types of insurance cover.
+See [Motor vehicle documentation and learner driver requirements](/pages/annex-3-motor-vehicle-documentation-and-learner-driver-requirements.md) for information on types of insurance cover.

 New Drivers Act
 ---------------